What is the Neighbourhood Plan?

 Who is involved?

-This is a community-led project.
-The parish council has set up a steering group to undertake the detailed work involved.
-It will consult widely with parishioners, local businesses, landowners, schools and community groups such as the Sports Club, WI and others.
-Talks will also be held with the Borough Council, developers, adjoining parishes and other relevant authorities and organisations (e.g. Thames Water and SSE).
-Consultants will be engaged to help with the more detailed and technical aspects of the Plan and to prepare it for successful submission to the Borough Council.
-The Parish Council is the Qualifying Body that will agree and pass it to the Local Planning Authority for examination, preparation for referendum and once it had passed referendum, for adoption.
+Neighbourhood planning is a community-led project.
+For the current plan the parish council set up a steering group to undertake the detailed work involved.
+It consulted widely with parishioners, local businesses, landowners, schools and community groups such as the Sports Club, WI and others.
+Talks were held with the Borough Council, developers, adjoining parishes and other relevant authorities and organisations (e.g. Thames Water and SSE).
+Consultants were engaged to help with the more detailed and technical aspects of the Plan and to prepare it for successful submission to the Borough Council.
+The Parish Council is the Qualifying Body which agreed and passed it to the Local Planning Authority for examination, preparation for referendum and once it had passed referendum, for adoption.
 The Review will follow a similar format, although much will depend on its ambition; if limited the parish council may carry out much of the work itself, rather than drawing on a steering group to help.
 This has yet to be determined.